HiveHQ/HiveSdkDocs/source/index.html.md

 ## 5 - Confirm your implementation

-Interact with Events on your site, and confirm they show in the "interactions" list of your Contact Profile page.
-Note again that these interactions will be buffered until one of the "signup" commands has been processed.
-You'll also want to confirm that any Signup/Popup forms or Landing Pages are submitting correctly by checking for them in your interaction history.
+Interact with Events on your site using a test email, and confirm the new "online interactions" show up on the contact's profile page in Hive.
+You can find this profile page by searching for the test contact on the Contact List page and clicking on the result row.

 As an example, here a Contact has viewed an Event page and started (but not completed) an order:
 ![An interaction history in Hive, showing actions tracked through Hives's SDK](images/tracked-events.png)